ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

    + Changes you make to (or different versions of) documents, code, and data
    + Settings and other inputs you use to run computations such as analyses, experiments, and simulations
-   + Outputs from computations---especially ones which are easy to overlook, such as diagnostic information printed while a computation runs
+   + Outputs from computations---especially outputs that are easy to overlook, such as diagnostic information printed while a computation runs

    You never know what you'll need later, and digital file storage is cheap.